 The California condor came within twenty-two birds of extinction before the recovery program began in the 1980s.
 The Vermilion Cliffs, just south of the Utah-Arizona border, are now home to more than a hundred condors in the wild.
 These are the largest birds in North America — wingspans approaching ten feet — and they soar the thermals above the red cliffs in a way that makes identification effortless: enormous, flat-winged, riding the air without effort for minutes at a stretch.
+The annual public condor release at the Vermilion Cliffs on National Public Lands Day has run since 1996.

 | Month | High / Low | Rain Days | Conditions |